samir1498/docs/az-204-notes/30-days-challenge/azure-business-automation/02-azure-service-options.md

 - Part of Azure App Service for running programs or scripts automatically.
 - Types include continuous and triggered.
-- Supports various languages including C#, Python, and JavaScript.
+- Supports C# if you're using the WebJobs SDK.
 - Offers WebJobs SDK for easier interaction with Azure App Service.

 ### Azure Functions